Read our Pupil Premium Strategy Plan

 - Give eligible children a calm start to the morning with a subsidised Breakfast Club

 - Provide additional adult support to listen to children read on a daily basis

-- Run parent workshops and fund an additional family support worker to increase parental engagement with the school, including running a parent and toddler group each week
+- Run parent workshops and fund an additional family support worker to increase parental engagement with the school

 - Support children and their parents